 Coursework and research in sustainable agriculture, organic agriculture, integrated pest management, and alternative crops.

-The Warren Wilson Farm is a 275-acre working farm with diversified "mixed crop and livestock" that practices sustainable agriculture.
+The Warren Wilson Farm is a 300-acre working farm with diversified "mixed crop and livestock" dedicated to sustainable farming practices.

-This USDA Web page identifies formal and non-formal educational opportunities, farm training and apprenticeships, and experts who can address the training needs of veterans.
+This USDA Web site identifies formal and non-formal educational opportunities, farm training and apprenticeships, and experts who can address the training needs of veterans.

-The University of Michigan Campus Farm located at Matthaei Botanical Gardens provides both formal and informal educational opportunities related to food systems, sustainability, and sustainable food production.
+The University of Michigan Campus Farm located at Matthaei Botanical Gardens provides both formal and informal educational opportunities and research related to food systems, sustainability, and sustainable food production.

-The SAG program offers a minor in Sustainable Agriculture and a Bachelor of Science in Sustainable Agriculture.
-SAG is hands-on, featuring field-based coursework and an apprenticeship at the University of Kentucky Organic Farming Research and Education Unit (OFREU)," the home to the University's Community Supported Agriculture program.
+The SAG program offers a minor in Sustainable Agriculture and a Bachelor of Science in Sustainable Agriculture with a Farming or a Community Food Systems Track.
+SAG is hands-on, featuring field-based coursework and an apprenticeship at the University of Kentucky Organic Farming Research and Education Unit (OFREU), home to the University's Community Supported Agriculture program."
 An interdisciplinary team of researchers from multiple departments conduct organic-focused research on 13 acres of the OFREU.